 - Kiam Marcelo Junio

-Kiam Marcelo Junio is a holistic healer and interdisciplinary artist creating work across media through dance and performance, video, installation, photography, and writing.
-Their research and art work center around queering identities, Philippine history and the Filipino diaspora, creation myths and herstories, and personal and collective healing through collaborative practices and inner shadow work.
+Kiam Marcelo Junio is a holistic healer and interdisciplinary artist.
+Their work centers around queering identities, Philippine history, creation myths, and personal+collective healing through collaborative practices and inner shadow work.
 As a healer, Kiam creates handcrafted self-love potions and provides personalized aromatherapy, Asian bodywork, holistic life coaching services through MAHAL Healing Arts.
 Kiam served seven years in the US Navy as a Hospital Corpsman.
 They received their BFA from the School of the Art Institute of Chicago in 2013 and are currently a student in the Doctor of Acupuncture Program at Pacific College of Oriental Medicine.
-Their work has been exhibited, screened, and performed in New York City, Mexico City, Cadiz, and Montreal, and throughout Chicago at Boyfriends, Roots & Culture, Defibrillator, Links Hall, Museum of Contemporary Art, Hyde Park Art Center, the Bijou Theater, and the Field Museum.
+Their work has been exhibited, screened, and performed in New York City, Mexico City, London, Montreal, Cadiz and throughout Chicago at Boyfriends, Roots & Culture, Defibrillator, Links Hall, Museum of Contemporary Art, Hyde Park Art Center, and the Field Museum.
 They were born in the Philippines, and have lived in the U.S., Japan, and Spain.